- A survey of 12,000 LGBTQ+ teens in the US reveals prevalent mental health challenges among this group.

 - Listen well

 - Be supportive

 On a positive note, the survey results weren’t all bad.
 They also revealed that many LGBTQ+ teens are prideful and have access to an LGBTQ+ group.
 To be more specific:

-- 91% of LGBTQ+ teens feel pride in being an LGBTQ+ individual, and 93% are proud to be a part of the community.
+- 91% of LGBTQ+ teens are proud to be an LGBTQ+ individual, and 93% are proud to be part of the community.

-- 60% of LGBTQ+ students have access to a LGBTQ+ student club, which is proven to positively impact LGBTQ+ youth.
+- 60% of LGBTQ+ students have access to a LGBTQ+ student club, which proves to positively impact LGBTQ+ youth.

 While we’re certainly making progress toward greater inclusion of and support for the LGBTQ+ community, it’s so important that we all continue to do our part in eliminating discrimination and unfair treatment of LGBTQ+ individuals.